milardich/carwash-monitor/README.md

 # Create new wash cycle
 ###### Creates a new wash cycle.
-A wash cycle is completed when a car finishes the entire washing process, tracking the amount of resources used and the number of coins required.
+A wash cycle is completed when a car finishes the entire washing process, tracking the amount of resources used and number of coins used.
 One unit can have multiple wash cycles.
 - method: `POST`
 - endpoint: `/api/station/{stationId}/unit/{unitId}/wash-cycle`
 ##### Request body: